AbirHassan/DAM/README.md

 	- also get the current name of the canvas
 	- then will make a db query by username & current name of the canvas
 	- replace the entry with the current serialized form

-to "create" a canvas:
-* click create button

 to "reupload" a canvas:
 * click on user profile which will have thumbnails of all the canvas by the user
 * click on a canvas,